elaugh9/Logistic-regression-using-MATLAB/README.md

 # Logistic-regression-using-MATLAB
-a logistic regression.
-We will use Haberman's Survival Dataset 1 , which contains cases from study conducted on the survival of patients who had undergone surgery for breast cancer.
+Using logistic regression our model predicts the survival of patients who had undergone surgery for breast cancer using Haberman's Survival Datases by computing the cost and gradient and learning Theta value parameters.